-Southwestern Community College District (SCCD) is committed to building a diverse and accessible environment that fosters intellectual and social advancement.
+Southwestern Community College District is committed to building a diverse and accessible environment that fosters intellectual and social advancement.
 All District programs and activities seek to affirm pluralism of beliefs and opinions, and diversity of gender, race, ethnicity, background, geography, economics, family status, ability status, sexual orientation, gender expression/identity, political inclination, religious affiliation, age, and neuro-diversity, including but not limited to Dyslexia, Attention Deficit Hyperactivity Disorder, Autistic Spectrum Disorder, and others.
-Diversity is encouraged and welcomed because SCCD recognizes that our differences, as well as our commonalities promote integrity and resilience in our evolving and changing communities.
-Southwestern Community College District is committed to promoting diversity district-wide through its student body, leadership, and employees.
+Diversity is encouraged and welcomed because the District recognizes that our differences, as well as our commonalities promote integrity and resilience in our evolving and changing communities.
+Furthermore, the District is committed to promoting diversity district-wide through its student body, leadership, and employees.
 The District maintains a commitment to diversity through the recruitment and retention of students and employees that reflect the diversity of the communities in the District.

-The Governing Board of SCCD is committed to equal employment opportunity and full recognition of the diversity of cultures, ethnicities, language groups and abilities that are represented in its surrounding communities and student body.
+The District's Governing Board is committed to equal employment opportunity and full recognition of the diversity of cultures, ethnicities, language groups and abilities that are represented in its surrounding communities and student body.
 The Board believes that diversity in the academic environment fosters cultural awareness, mutual understanding and respect, and suitable role models for all students.

-Budgeting and Financial Management
+Financial Standards and District Budgeting and Financial Management